pscally1005/pscally1005.github.io/_posts/bread/2024-03-18-coconut-bread.markdown

 - mozzarella
 - low moisture part skim
 - garlic powder
 Description: This loaf of bread is free of both gluten and refined grains.
 It's higher in protein, lower in carbs, and is full of delicious cheesy and garlicky flavor.
-It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with Celiac disease
+It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with Celiac disease.
+For a sweeter variation, check out the link below<br><p><a href="chocolate-coconut-bread">Chocolate Coconut Loaf</a></p>
 Instructions:
 - Preheat oven to 350F, and line a 9x5" pan with parchment paper<br><br>

 - In a large bowl, whisk together the dry ingredients - coconut flour, whey, baking powder, salt, and garlic powder.
 Make sure everything is fully mixed and there are no clumps of baking powder<br><br>

-- In a separate bowl, beat together the eggs, water, oil, and cheese.
+- In a separate bowl, beat together the eggs, water, applesauce, and cheese.
+I've used shredded mozzarella (low moisture part skim), but shredded cheddar would work as well.
 Optionally add some apple cider vinegar for a slight sour flavor<br><br>
 - <center><img src="/assets/Food/Bread/Coconut Bread/coconut-bread-3.jpg" alt="" class="instruction-image"></center><br>

 - Pour the wet into the dry, and mix until well combined.
 If the batter is too thick, add water 1 tbsp at a time.
 The batter should be thick but scoopable.
 Transfer to your prepared bread pan<br><br>
 - <center><img src="/assets/Food/Bread/Coconut Bread/coconut-bread-4.jpg" alt="" class="instruction-image"></center><br>

-- Bake at 350F for about 30-35 minutes, until the top is just firm to the touch<br><br>
+- Bake at 350F for about 40-45 minutes, until the top is just firm to the touch<br><br>

 - Brush the top with water (or olive oil), and sprinkle with everything bagel seasoning (optional).
 Return to the oven for another 4 minutes.
 A toothpick should come out totally clean, and the internal temperature should register about 205F<br><br>